user profile avatar

 Bio

-I am an upcoming freshman at Franklin & Marshall college and plan on majoring in biology to follow a path in either research or medicine.
-I am an avid reader and like learning from Apart from that I love nature walks and connecting with people by helping them with trivial tasks.
+I am a first-year student at Franklin & Marshall college and plan on majoring in government (political science).
+I am an avid reader and like learning.
+After my undergraduate degree I hope to become a certified midwife or doula to get more hands-on experience in women's health.
+Apart from that, I love nature walks, writing poetry, and connecting with people by helping them with trivial tasks.

 Education